OmegaLambda1998/Supernovae.jl/doc/src/index.md

 Details on how to build the input files which control `Supernovae.jl` can be found in [Usage](./usage.md).

 ## Example data file
-The following example input file can be found in the Examples directory.
+The following example input file can be found in the Examples directory. `base_path` is the directory containing your input file.

 ```toml
 [ global ]